framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 If you want to override the methods in DI/1, such as `logMissingBean()`, you can create your own CFC that extends `ioc.cfc` and overrides the desired methods.
 Then use your CFC instead of `ioc.cfc`.
 If any particular use case becomes common, we can discuss incorporating it into DI/1 as a configuration option.

-A particular extension point that is provided is:
+The following supported extension points are provided:

-    private void function setupInitMethod( string name, any bean )

-This is called for each bean after its dependencies have been injected prior to calling `initMethod` (if specified).
+* `private void function setupInitMethod( string name, any bean )` - this is called for each bean after its dependencies have been injected prior to calling `initMethod` (if specified).

-Two related extension points that can be useful as well are:

-    private any function construct( string dottedPath )
+* `private any function construct( string dottedPath )` - this is called to construct each CFC: the default implementation is `return createObject( "component", dottedPath );`.

-    private any function metadata( string dottedPath )

-These can be overridden if you want to change the behavior of how beans are created and how metadata is obtained for beans.
+* `private any function metadata( string dottedPath )` - this is called to obtain the metdata for each CFC: the default implementation is `return getComponentMetadata( dottedPath );` although it wraps that in `try/catch` and attempts to provide a more useful exception message in the case that `getComponentMetadata()` fails.
 An example from Adam Tuttle is the ability to silently ignore beans that have syntax errors during development, so the rest of the beans are loaded: you would override `metadata()` and have it wrap a call to `super.metadata( dottedPath )` in `try/catch` and return an empty struct if an exception is thrown.
+* `private void function logMissingBean( string beanName, string resolvingBeanName = "" )` - this is called from `missingBean()` to log DI/1's inability to find a dependency: the default implementation writes a message to the application server's console log.
+* `private any function missingBean( string beanName, string resolvingBeanName = "", boolean dependency = true )` - this is called when DI/1 cannot find a dependency and, new in FW/1 4.0 / DI/1 1.2, also when `getBean()` cannot find the specified bean.
+The default implementation is explained below.

+### Overriding missingBean()

+`missingBean()` is called when DI/1 cannot find a bean.
+The default behavior when called from `getBean()` is to throw a "bean not found" exception.
+The default behavior when called during dependency resolution is to either throw a "bean not found" exception (when running in `strict` mode) or just call `logMissingBean()`.
+Prior to FW/1 4.0 (DI/1 1.2), `getBean()` threw the exception directly, and during dependency resolution the result of calling `missingBean()` was ignored.

+If you override `missingBean()` you could delegate bean lookup / creation to your own convention-based bean factory and return your own bean.
+You could decide whether to invoke that just for failed calls to `getBean()` (when `dependency` is `false`) or also for bean lookup during dependency resolution (when `dependency` is `true`).
+The `resolvingBeanName` argument is provided to allow for better error messages during failures to resolve dependencies and is not expected to affect the behavior of any override.
+If your `missingBean()` does not throw an exception, whatever result it returns will be used in place of the bean that DI/1 could not find.
+If you return nothing (`return;`), then DI/1 will not attempt to use the result: for dependency resolution that means the dependency will simply by ignored (and nothing injected); for `getBean()` calls that means that `getBean()` itself will return nothing (instead of throwing an exception - its default behavior) so be careful there!